nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     11. Test Case: `add_schedule t/English Tuition Homework d/2021-6-2 fr/4:00pm to/8:00pm ds/Calculus Topic` <br>
       Expected: The schedule is not added.
 An error message saying that the schedule clashes with another appointment or schedule (assuming you did the first test case) is shown <br><br>

+### Editing a Schedule

+1. Editing a schedule
+    1. Prerequisites:
+        1. Arguments are valid and compulsory parameters are provided.
+        1. The schedule to be edited must not be in the past.
+        1. The date must be in the form `yyyy-mm-dd`.
+        1. The time must be in the form ` hh:mm a`.
+        1. The edited schedule date and time must be a future datetime.
+        1. If any of the following parameter: `DATE`, `TIME_FROM` or `TIME_TO` are edited, all three parameters **must be** provided.
+        1. TIME_FROM` and `TIME_TO` must be a valid time range (`TIME_FROM` must be before `TIME_TO`).
+        1. The earliest possible `TIME_FROM` is **06:00 AM** and latest possible `TIME_TO` is **11:00 PM**.
+        1. The shortest possible schedule is **1 hour**, and the longest possible schedule is **8 hours**
+        1. The schedule's timeslot must be in blocks of **30 minutes** or **1 hour**.
+        1. The schedule's timeslot must not clash with existing appointments & schedules.
+        1. The index provided must be a task index seen on the current window.<br><br>
+    1. Test Case: `edit_schedule 1 t/New Schedule Name` <br>
+       Expected: The schedule's title changes to `New Schedule Name` <br><br>
+    1. Test Case: `edit_schedule 1 ds/New Schedule Description` <br>
+       Expected: The schedule's description changes to `New Schedule Description` <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-2 fr/5:00pm to/7:00pm` <br>
+       Expected: The schedule's time_from changes to `Jun 02 2021 05:00 PM` and time_to changes to `Jun 02 2021 07:00 PM`. <br><br>
+    1. Test Case: `edit_schedule 1 fr/5:00pm to/7:00pm` <br>
+       Assuming the schedule to be edited is in the past,
+       Expected: The schedule is not updated.
+An error message saying that past schedules cannot be edited. <br><br>
+    1. Test Case: `edit_schedule 1 fr/5:00pm to/7:00pm` <br>
+       Expected: The schedule is not updated.
+An error message saying that all three date and time parameters must be present. <br><br>
+    1. Test Case: `edit_schedule 1 to/7:00pm` <br>
+      Expected: The schedule is not updated.
+An error message saying that all three date and time parameters must be present. <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-2` <br>
+      Expected: The schedule is not updated.
+An error message saying that all three date and time parameters must be present. <br><br>
+    1. Test Case: `edit_schedule 1 d/2/5/2021 fr/5:00pm to/7:00pm` <br>
+       Expected: The schedule is not updated.
+An error message saying that the date is in the wrong format is shown <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-10 fr/15:00pm to/7:00pm` <br>
+       Expected: The schedule is not updated.
+An error message saying that the time is in the wrong format is shown <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-10 fr/7:00pm to/5:00pm` <br>
+       Expected: The schedule is not updated.
+An error message saying that the time range is invalid is shown <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-10 fr/5:00am to/10:00am` <br>
+       Expected: The schedule is not updated.
+An error message saying that the start time is invalid is shown <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-10 fr/10:00pm to/1:00am` <br>
+       Expected: The schedule is not updated.
+An error message saying that the end time is invalid is shown <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-10 fr/5:31pm to/8:46pm` <br>
+        Expected: The schedule is not updated.
+An error message saying that the time minutes are not in blocks of 30 or 60 minutes is shown <br><br>
+    1. Test Case: `edit_schedule 1 d/2021-6-2 fr/4:00pm to/8:00pm` <br>
+        Expected: The schedule is not updated.
+An error message saying that the schedule clashes with another appointment or schedule (assuming you did the first test case) is shown <br><br>
+    1. Test Case: `edit_schedule -1 t/New Schedule Name` <br>
+        Expected: The schedule is not updated.
+An error message about the invalid index is shown. <br><br>

+### Viewing Schedules

+1. Viewing schedules
+    1. Prerequisites:
+        1. Arguments are valid and compulsory parameters are provided.
+        2. The date must be in the form `yyyy-mm-dd`.<br><br>
+    2. Test Case: `view_schedule 2021-4-20` <br>
+       Expected: The Schedule List Panel displays the schedules happening on Apr 20 2021. <br><br>
+    3. Test Case: `view_schedule 20/4/2021` <br>
+      Expected: The Schedule List Panel not updated.
+An error message saying that the date is in the wrong format is shown. <br><br>

+### Listing All Schedules

+1. List all schedules
+    1. Test Case: `list_schedules` <br>
+       Expected: The Schedule List Panel displays the all the schedules in ascending (oldest to newest) order. <br><br>
+    2. Test Case: `list_schedules abcdefg` <br>
+      Expected: The Schedule List Panel displays the all the schedules in ascending (oldest to newest) order. <br><br>

 ### Deleting a Schedule